Tag: #HikingSriLanka

 1. World’s End

-One of the most famous viewpoints in Sri Lanka, World’s End is a dramatic 870-meter cliff drop, offering stunning panoramic views of the valley below.
+World’s End is one of the most famous viewpoints in Sri Lanka.
+It is a dramatic 870-meter cliff drop.
+It offers stunning panoramic views of the valley below.

 2. Baker’s Falls

-Named after British explorer Samuel Baker, these beautiful waterfalls cascade through a lush green forest, making it a perfect photography spot.
+These beautiful waterfalls are named after British explorer Samuel Baker.
+They cascade through a lush green forest.
+This makes it a perfect photography spot.

 3. Mini World’s End